 Nowy Orlean, Luizjana

-Nonetheless, we want to provide some useful links that may help you better understand laws and regulations in New Orleans.
-This list is not exhaustive, but it should give you a good start in understanding your local laws.
-If you have questions, contact the Short Term Rental Administration or other city agencies directly, or consult a local lawyer or tax professional.
+Nonetheless, we want to provide resources that may help you better understand the laws and regulations in New Orleans.
+This list is not exhaustive, but it may give you a good start in understanding your local laws.
+If you have questions, you can visit the City of New Orleans Short-Term Rental Administration, contact the STR Administrator directly at firstname.lastname@example.org or consult a local lawyer or tax professional.

 Short-term rental regulations